Vinsi/Vinsi_NewsAppTest/README.md

 you can move to news details further by tapping details button .it will open the url associated with that news

-core libraries used are listed in pod files
+core thirdparty libraries used can be listed in pod files

   pod 'Moya/RxSwift', '~> 11.0'      => Easy Endpoint creation

-  pod 'PluggableApplicationDelegate' => Easy management of app Delegates pod 'ChameleonFramework'           => Easy color manager pod 'JGProgressHUD'                => Loading huds animated pod 'Kingfisher'                   => Lazy /cached image loading pod 'DateToolsSwift'               => Date in human readable way pod 'IQKeyboardManagerSwift'       => Easy Keyboard avoiding
+  pod 'PluggableApplicationDelegate' => Easy management of app Delegates

+  pod 'ChameleonFramework'           => Easy color manager

+  pod 'JGProgressHUD'                => Loading huds animated

+  pod 'Kingfisher'                   => Lazy /cached image loading

+  pod 'DateToolsSwift'               => Date in human readable way

+  pod 'IQKeyboardManagerSwift'       => Easy Keyboard avoiding